DanWlker/flutter_concepts/README.md

     ```
 25. For more pattern matching possibilities, read these: [Branches](https://dart.dev/language/branches), [Patterns](https://dart.dev/language/patterns), [Pattern types](https://dart.dev/language/pattern-types)
 26. [Dart's notion of "private methods" and why its different](https://stackoverflow.com/questions/57798124/should-subclasses-inherit-private-mixin-variables-in-dart).
 The short of it is, private names are private to that "library"
+27. Always remember the order in which you declare mixins, this is very important because it decides which class is more important.
+If mixins contains identical methods then the mixin class that is declared later will be executed(Declaring a mixin after another raises its “Importance”).
+[What happens when multiple mixins have the same method or field declaration](https://medium.com/flutter-community/https-medium-com-shubhamhackzz-dart-for-flutter-mixins-in-dart-f8bb10a3d341)

 ### Firebase Analytics Troubleshooting